Frequently Asked Questions

 I'm interested, how do I get in touch?

 It would be great to hear from you.
-Simply get in touch using the contact form or email me at firstname.lastname@example.org and we can arrange a free 30-minute call, without obligation.
+Simply get in touch using the contact form or email me at email@example.com and we can arrange an initial 20 minute call, without obligation.
 This gives us the opportunity to start to get to know each other.
 We can discuss what is troubling you, your expectations of therapy and I can answer any questions you may have.
-If we decide to work together, we will agree a mutually suitable timeslot for our weekly sessions.
+If we decide to work together, we will agree a mutually suitable timeslot for our weekly or fortnightly sessions.

 How long does a counselling session last?